island-troll-tribes/island-troll-tribes/README.md

 ## Setting Up

-This application requires Ruby, WurstScript, and VSCode is recommended
+This application requires WurstScript, and VSCode is recommended